The 2025 CCC Seminar will take place on

 Non-member Seminar Only: $ 45

-Patricia F. Ferguson is an independent scholar, based in London, England, and has worked as a curator at the British Museum and the Victoria and Albert Museum, London.
-For the past two decades, she has served as Hon.
-Adviser on Ceramics to The National Trust in England, Wales and Northern Ireland, and recently completed a survey of Asian ceramics in the National Trust for Scotland.
-She studied Chinese ceramics at the School of Oriental and African Studies (SOAS) in London, where she earned a post-graduate degree, following her undergraduate degree at the University of Toronto.
-Her recent publications include Reflecting Asia: the Reception of Chinese Reverse Glass Paintings in Britain, 1738-1770, in Elisa Ambrosio et al (eds); and China and the West: Reconsidering Chinese Reverse Glass Painting (De Gruyter, 2022).
-She served as editor of Pots, Prints and Politics: Ceramics with an Agenda, from the 14th to the 20th Century (British Museum Research Publication, 2021); and author of Garnitures: Vase Sets from National Trust Houses (VAP, 2016); and Ceramics: 400 years of British Collecting in 100 Masterpieces (PWP, 2016), which received the 2017 American Ceramic Circle Book Award, as well as numerous publications.
+Patricia F. Ferguson, an independent scholar based in London, England, has worked as a curator at the British Museum and the Victoria and Albert Museum, London.
+For the past two decades, she has served as Honorary Adviser on Ceramics to The National Trust in England, Wales, and Northern Ireland, and has recently completed a survey of Asian ceramics in the National Trust for Scotland.
+Following her undergraduate degree at the University of Toronto, she studied Chinese ceramics at the School of Oriental and African Studies (SOAS), where she earned a post-graduate degree.
+Her recent publications include ‘Reflecting Asia: the reception of Chinese reverse glass paintings in Britain, 1738-1770’, in Elisa Ambrosio et al (eds), China and the West: Reconsidering Chinese Reverse Glass Painting (De Gruyter, 2022), as well as Garnitures: Vase Sets from National Trust Houses (VAP, 2016) and Ceramics: 400 years of British Collecting in 100 Masterpieces (PWP, 2016).
+She also served as editor of Pots, Prints and Politics: Ceramics with an Agenda, from the 14th to the 20th Century (British Museum Research Publication, 2021).

-During the cessation in trade with China during the transitional period (1618-1683) between the Ming and the Qing dynasties, Europeans turned to Japan ‒ and the kilns in Arita to supply their tables and decorate their wall brackets.
-In the eighteenth century, tea and table wares painted in polychrome enamels ‒ famille verte and famille rose ‒ filled the interiors and marked the taste of the evolving generations of owners.
-These were in unlimited shapes and often with painted armorials as well as novelty birds and animals.
-In the early twentieth century, while building rail networks in China, the discovery of ancient wares from the Tang (618-907) and Song (960-1279) dynasties introduced a whole new category of collecting.
-Each remarkable object has a story to tell: of exploration and international commerce, technical innovation and high fashion, extravagant collectors and family pride.
+The first lecture will introduce the imported Asian ceramics typically found in British country houses during the period 1600 to 1950.
+Kraak-style wares, considered the first global wares in Elizabethan and Jacobean times, were made in Jingdezhen, China, and decorated in underglaze blue.
+These were used as luxury table wares and often adapted with precious metal mounts for new purposes.
+The arrival of magnificent jars and vases in the 1630s led to the fashion for massed display and assembled garnitures.
+During the cessation in trade during the transitional period between the Ming and the Qing dynasties, Europeans turned to kilns in Arita, Japan, to supply their tables and decorate their wall brackets.
+In the eighteenth century, tea and table wares were made in a multitude of shapes and painted in polychrome enamels—famille verte and famille rose—as well as with armorials and with novelty birds and animals, marking the evolving taste of generations of owners.
+In the early twentieth century, the discovery of ancient wares from the Tang and Song dynasties during the building of rail networks in China introduced a whole new category of collecting.
+Each remarkable object has a story to tell: of exploration and international commerce, technical innovation and high fashion, extravagant collectors, and family pride.
 With over 250 houses and more than 80,000 ceramics the choice of stories available through the National Trust is limitless.